 So You Want to Throw a Birthday Party

 The perfect party requires perfect planning!
 There are several things to consider when planning your party.
 Before you make out your guest list, before you buy your party decorations, take a minute to put your plan on paper (or computer screen).
-Pre-planning will save time, save money and save your composure on the day of the party.
-Most of all have fun, this isn't rocket science and you won't be graded on the results!
+Pre-planning will save time, money, and your composure on the day of the party.
+Most importantly, have fun!
+This isn't rocket science, and you won't be graded on the results!

 1. Birthday Guest of Honor